 It’s a fun toll you gotta pay.
 Every time you made some progress you gotta sit down, inspect all your weapons, exchange the upgrades that are too weak, sell or reforge them, see if the shops sell anything better, or even replace your weapons entirely and start from scratch.
 This process sometimes takes longer than an actual mission and it made finding a new weapon a bother, as I then had to slot in gems and see if the DPS would go higher than a comparable weapon I already had.

 This comes on top of a level-up mechanic where you spent talent points on various passive upgrades, of which you can also unlock more by buying them in the store or through questing.

 Like Borderlands, enemies are now scaled to be RPG enemies instead of FPS enemies.
 I.e. they have become bullet sponges.
 If you don’t pay the fun toll and keep your weapons up to date, you are going to find yourself falling behind on damage output and running out of ammo during prolonged fights with enemies that just won’t go down.
-I ended up setting the game to the easiest difficulty after some hours of play, just to make fights not last as long, and even then individual encounters could still go on for minutes.
+I ended up setting the game to the easiest difficulty after some hours of play, just to make fights not last as long.
+Even then individual encounters could still go on for minutes.
 Towards the end of the game, I started abusing the open-ended level design by bunny-hopping past every encounter and skipping huge chunks of the levels.